fkooman/bbbmw/README.md

 # Installation

+You need Git and [Composer](https://getcomposer.org) to install the software.

     $ git clone https://github.com/fkooman/bbbmw.git
     $ sh docs/configure.sh
-    $ sh docs/install_dependencies.sh
+    $ /path/to/composer.phar install

-If you want to use `ConextGroupsOAuth2` run the following command to initialize the database:
+If you want to use `VootGroups` run the following command to initialize the database:

     $ php docs/init_oauth_db.php